Rangi42/polishedcrystal/FEATURES.md

 * Fly has 100% accuracy.
 * Strength has 90 power.
 * Rock Smash has 75 power.
+* Whirlpool and Fire Spin have 90% accuracy.
 * Hail boosts Defense of Ice-types by 50%.
 * Submission and Take Down have 90 power, 100% accuracy, and 15 PP to match Wild Charge.
 * Crabhammer and Octazooka have 95% accuracy.